qudeowl/vanilla-ui-overhaul/README.md

 **Manual**

-1. Download your preferred zip from the [latest release](https://github.com/qudeowl/vanilla-ui-overhaul/releases/latest)
+1. Download the zip from the [latest release](https://github.com/qudeowl/vanilla-ui-overhaul/releases/latest)
-   - `Vanilla_UI_Overhaul_v1.2_Beta.zip` - centered menu
-   - `Vanilla_UI_Overhaul_NoCenter_v1.2_Beta.zip` - vanilla top-left menu
 2. Extract and drop the `garrysmod` folder into `...\Steam\steamapps\common\GarrysMod`
+> You're ready.

 **Manual (Alternative)**
-1. Download your preferred zip from the [latest release](https://github.com/qudeowl/vanilla-ui-overhaul/releases/latest)
+1. Download the zip from the [latest release](https://github.com/qudeowl/vanilla-ui-overhaul/releases/latest)
 2. Extract and drop the `garrysmod` folder into `...\Steam\steamapps\common\GarrysMod\garrysmod\addons`
 > The alternative installation method avoids modifying game files and reduces issues caused by official updates.
 However, some interface elements may be unavailable or may not work as expected, as they may be ignored by the game.